SelectUSA/events/events/_posts/2017-04-20-april-kbyg-call.md

 ![Location](http://google.github.io/material-design-icons/social/svg/design/ic_location_city_24px.svg "Location") {{ page.location-value }}

 With the [SelectUSA Investment Summit](http://www.selectusasummit.us/?utm_source=website&utm_campaign=GrowWithUS17&utm_medium=selectusa) (June 18-20, 2017) only a couple months away, we are excited to share the latest updates with U.S. economic developers interested in attending.
 The April "Know Before You Go" call will be held **Thursday, April 20, at 1:00 p.m.
 EDT / 10:00 a.m.
-PDT (6:00 p.m.
-GMT)**.
+PDT**.

-Call participants will gain information on sponsorship and exhibit opportunities, the events calendar, and more.
-While this information will be most useful for U.S. economic development organizations, all are welcome!
+Call participants will gain information on sponsorship and exhibit opportunities, and more, including:

-Topics to be discussed include:
+* Summit agenda

-* Rural Shoring integration
+* Rural Shoring Integration
 * Exhibitor Kit
-* Exhibition Hall layout
+* Exhibition Hall Layout
-* Summit best practices
+* Summit Best Practices

+_While this information will be most useful for U.S. economic development organizations, all are welcome!_

 _To receive dial-in information and additional documents, please contact [SUSAEvents@trade.gov](mailto:susaevents@trade.gov) with "April Summit call" in the subject line._